 Chania Highlights Trikke City Tour – who’s ready to have an unforgettable ride through fascinating alleys of Chania?
 Ever wanted to ski on pavement?
 Hop on your trikke, pass next to the most visit-worthy sites and follow your educated guide that will tell you stories about the rich history of those landmarks.
 Since the Trikke is extremely easy and fun to use, be prepared to make lifetime memories.
 Let’s peel back the layers of history and realize why Crete is characterized to have one-of-a-kind culture.
 We guarantee that there is no more enjoyable way of sightseeing than this activity.

-Evening Hours in Chania
+Wine tasting in Chania

-After long and quite exhausting day, the best thing that you can do is relax at the Venetian Harbour and admire the extraordinary Cretan sunset.
+After a long and quite exhausting day, the best thing that you can do is relax at the Venetian Harbour and admire the extraordinary Cretan sunset.
 Peace and happiness.
 This is exactly what you will feel.
-Sit in some local taverna and end your day with marvellous bites of Cretan cuisine.
-If someone asks us what to do in Crete in three days, we would say to try as many Cretan food as possible.
+Sit in some local taverna and end your day with marvelous bites of Cretan cuisine.
+If someone asks us what to do in Crete in three days, we would say to try as many Cretan foods as possible.
 Just like its incredible history and culture, Chania’s cuisine is exclusive in its way.
 Be prepared to feel phenomenal combinations you would never expect to taste.
 Depending on your preferences, you can choose among a wide range of appetizers, seafood and meats.
 Some of the suggestions include Pichtogalo Hanion cheese meaning “thick milk of Chania” and Apaki pork fillet seasoned gently with Cretan herbs.

 This is all for the first day, it’s time to jump into beds!
 Wake up early tomorrow because many exciting activities and extraordinary landmarks are waiting to be discovered – after all you are on a holiday.
 Kalinichta!

-Day 2 of 3 Day Crete Itinerary:
+Day 2 of 3 Day Crete Itinerary

 Get from Chania to Heraklion

 There are three ways of reaching Heraklion from Chania.
-The distance between these two attractions is 142km with the travelling duration depending on the transportation.
-The first and the cheapest option is taking the public bus.
+The distance between these two attractions is 142km with the traveling duration depending on transportation.
+The first and cheapest option is taking the public bus.
 The ticket price is 16 euros, while the transfer time usually takes around 3 hours.
 In the peak season, the frequency of the buses is every hour.
 For more information about this route’s time schedule and the price, check out the public Greek bus operator KTEL.
 On the other hand, besides the slightly greater comfort, the advantage of taking the taxi over the bus is that it roughly takes 2.5 hours.
 The price varies from the taxi company and the time of the year.
 However, the average price ranges from 120-150 euros.
-Ask the local taxi drivers if you can travel for lower charge.
+Ask the local taxi drivers if you can travel for a lower charge.
 Finally, in case you have your own car or you rented a car, it would also take you 2.5 hours to reach Heraklion.
 The fuel expenses could vary from 18-28 euros, depending on your car type.
-Whatever transportation type you choose, we guarantee you will be amazed by the wild nature and amazing scenery while travelling.
+Whatever transportation type you choose, we guarantee you will be amazed by the wild nature and amazing scenery while traveling.
 Safe trip folks and see you in Heraklion!

 Ladies and gentlemen, welcome to the capital of Crete – the great Heraklion.
 The attributes of all big capitals one could benefit from without the hectic lifestyle and pollution combined with abundance of mesmerizing scenery is what makes Heraklion so distinctive.
 Once a home to the Europe’s oldest civilizations, the Minoans, the capital is adorned with numerous wonderful archeological sites and significant historical monuments.
-However, Heraklion’s secret is an ideal balance of modern vibes with urban pace of living together with ancient identity and centuries old traditions.
+However, Heraklion’s secret is an ideal balance of modern vibes with the urban pace of living together with the ancient identity and centuries-old traditions.
 Despite some might believe that one day is not enough to discover all the Heraklion’s gems, the following suggestions of this 3 Day Itinerary in Crete surely belong to the list of the best things to do in Crete.
 So, let the fun begin.

 Start your day with a tranquil walk along the Heraklion Port that will certainly boost your energy.
 The great Venetian walls of the Koules Fortress will tingle your imagination and inspire you to picture how it used to defend the entire city from evil pirates and various enemies.
-Old and yet massive fortress walls breath out rich history of it being used as prison, warehouse and shelter.
+Old and yet massive fortress walls breathe out the rich history of it being used as a prison, warehouse and shelter.
 Besides admiring it from the outside, you are allowed to investigate the interior for the cost of 2 euros.
 Nowadays Koules Fortress is occasionally hosting art exhibitions and classical concerts that provoke a feeling of nostalgia.
 While cruising near the shore on, take a look at old tiny wooden boats floating on the serene sea waiting for the locals to sail away and catch some fresh fish.
 It’s just wonderful how such big city still values the pure pace of living and unique customs of Greek islands.
-An interesting fact is that Heraklion port is the third largest port in Greece and it annually serves around 2 million travelers.
+An interesting fact is that Heraklion port is the third-largest port in Greece and it annually serves around 2 million travelers.

 Ask any local what to do in Crete and the answer would be the same – visit Knossos Palace.
 Only 5 km away from the heart of Heraklion, lay the ruins of the oldest town in entire Europe.
 Knossos is the birthplace of Minoan civilization which peaked in the period between 1700 BC to 1450 BC.
-The legendary Knossos Palace used to be a home to King Minos, a son of the great Zeus and goddess Europa.
+The legendary Knossos Palace used to be home to King Minos, a son of the great Zeus and goddess Europa.
 The archeological site of 20,000 square meters depicts the beginning of life.
 The picturesque houses, impeccable architecture and building materials just prove how advanced the were people so many centuries ago.
 Knossos has survived repeated catastrophes like invasions, earthquakes and eruptions just to show us how it all started.
 You will be speechless.
 Take some time to stare and maze.
 The cheapest option is to take the bus from Bus Station A near the port until the KNOSSOS stop.
 The ticket admission is 6 euros and it takes about 20 minutes to reach the site.
-The ticket price to enter the archaeological site consists of 15 euros with reduced price of 8 euros.
+The ticket price to enter the archaeological site consists of 15 euros with a reduced price of 8 euros.

-Archeological and Historical Museum
+Visit Archeological and Historical Museum

 A visit to a museum is a search for beauty, truth, and meaning in our lives.
-One of the best things to do in Crete is to get familiar why it is considered to be the cradle of Europe and our civilization.
+One of the best things to do in Crete is to get familiar with why it is considered to be the cradle of Europe and our civilization.
 Regarded as one of the principal European museums, Heraklion Archeological museum has the most extensive collection of Minoan frescoes and artefacts rooting back from Neolithic times.
 24 outstanding rooms illustrate the Cretan culture in the past 5500 years.
 The entry ticket for adults is 10 euros and operating hours depend on the period of your holiday.
-On the other side, the Historical Museum of Crete holds impressive number of artifacts including jewellery, liturgical figurines, vases, weapons and armour from early Christian times to the present day.
-It is extremely interesting and educative museum.
+On the other side, the Historical Museum of Crete holds impressive number of artifacts including jewelry, liturgical figurines, vases, weapons and armor from early Christian times to the present day.
+It is an extremely interesting and educative museum.
 The entry expenses include 5 euros with special discounts to pensioners and students, whereas kids below the age of 12 are free of charge.
-Regardless of you being history lover or not, a visit to these two symbolic landmarks belongs to the fundamental things to do in Crete in 3 days.
+Regardless of you being a history lover or not, a visit to these two symbolic landmarks belongs to the fundamental things to do in Crete in 3 days.
 Remember that art is not always about pretty things, it’s about understanding who we are now and what happened to us in order to be here.

 In case you are a true history lover then contact us to arrange a professional licensed tour guide that will lead you through both museums and marvelous Knossos Palace.
 Gain extensive knowledge and interesting information only an educated local guide would know and travel back in ancient times!
-This interactive way of learning history will be organized in such a way to satisfy all your preferences and demands, and even exceed the same.
+This interactive way of learning history will be organized in such a way to satisfy all your preferences and demands and even exceed the same.

 Insider tip: Take into consideration that in case you aim to visit more than one historical landmark or monument, you can take a combined ticket at a discounted price and save some extra money.

-Day 3 of 3 Day Crete Itinerary:
+Day 3 of 3 Day Crete Itinerary

-Good morning travellers!
+Good morning travelers!
 The last day of this 3 Day Itinerary in Crete will be dedicated fully to excursions and entertainment.
 You have time to enjoy a delicious breakfast at some of the bakeries accompanied with some freddo cappuccino and choose some of the activities that definitely belong to the list of the best things to do in Crete.
 Okay, hop on, put that smile on and let’s hit the road.